 A group of sugar gliders is called a colony.
 In the wild, they form colonies consisting of up to 7 adult gliders and their young.
 They are highly social animals.

-11) Their teeth do not keep growing
+11) The teeth of sugar gliders do not keep growing

 Because of the way sugar glider’s teeth look some people confuse them with rodents.
 Rodents have teeth that keep growing, and while the teeth of sugar gliders look quite a bit like those of rodents, they are not in fact rodents.
 Their teeth do not grow perpetually and because of this, they do not need to gnaw on things to keep the size of their teeth in check.

-12) They are omnivores
+12) Sugar gliders are omnivores

 Sugar gliders are omnivores, meaning they eat both meat and plant-based foods.
 In the wild they eat insects in the summer, in the winter, when insects are more scarce, they feed mostly on fruits and saps.

-13) They come in many different colors
+13) Gliders come in many different colors

 14) Sugar gliders have a long lifespan

 In the wild, they have a lifespan of 3 to 9 years while in captivity they can live up to 15 years!
 If you compare this to other animals their size it’s an incredibly long lifespan comparable to that of dogs and cats.

 15) Sugar gliders are intelligent animals